ericallenpaul/EnumSeeder/README.md

 being prehaps the best alternative that requires little customization -- Provided you don't mind storing the text values in the database.

+What else could be done?
+You'll probably notice that I also have a "Deleted" property that isn't really being handled by migrations.
+So the last peice of the puzzle would be to write a custom attribute that will allow me to flag the property in the same way that we use the "Description" attribute and then add code to extract that value as well.
+I just ran out of time to get this last item done :)